-Can you have an attorney present when they give you the BAC test?
+Can you have a Baltimore DUI lawyer present when they give you the BAC test?
 In Maryland, the answer is in some situations, yes.
 However, your attorney must arrive within two hours of your arrest.
 If the lawyer does not appear in time, then it will be presumed you refused to allow the test.
 This will result in confiscation of your license for a minimum of 120 days, as well as whatever the outcome of the criminal trial turns out to be.

 Reliability of Your BAC